nicholaides/cecil/README.md

     end

     content_for :imports do
+      # this gets inserted above
       `import $SuperClass from '../models/$SuperClass'`[SuperClass: model[:inherits]]
     end

     content_for :registrations do
+      # this gets inserted below
       `$SuperClass.registerAncestor($Class)`[model[:inherits], model[:name]]
     end
   end

   ``
+  # insert content collected for :registrations
   content_for :registrations
 end
 ```